 You have an opportunity to know yourself better!

 You can’t make spiritual progress until you really know yourself.
 An alcoholic cannot be helped until he or she admits they have a problem.
 This is also true in the area of spirituality.
 For growth or healing to be realized, we must know and admit our need.
 The first step in spiritual growth is understanding who we are.
 For me, it seems that self-discovery comes through self-disclosure.
 One time, as I was sharing in a group, it became increasingly clear that I was prejudiced about a certain type of personality.
 I hadn’t consciously known that until I began to talk about it.
 From then on, this area of my life seemed to show up in sermons and in my Bible reading.
 Additionally, the people around us see us differently than we see ourselves, and they can reflect a truer picture of who we are.
 A good friend who loves you is the best mirror.

 You have companions who can help guard your strengths!

 We all have weak areas in our lives, but we also have wonderful strengths.
 The great Scottish man of God, Oswald Chambers, once said, “An unguarded strength is a double weakness.”
 It takes some thought to gain the full meaning of this statement.
-Our strengths, though God-given and useful, can have negative consequences if not guarded.
+Our strengths, though God-given and useful, can have negative consequences if not guarded or used wisely.
 A core group can help guard our strengths and give us balance.